vjrantal/iot-hub-via-http-proxy/README.md

-Sample project to show how to connect to Azure IoT Hub via HTTP proxy using the [official SDK](https://github.com/Azure/azure-iot-sdk-node).
+Sample project to show how to connect to Azure IoT Hub via HTTP proxy using the [official node SDK](https://github.com/Azure/azure-iot-sdk-node).
+MQTT over WebSockets is used as the transport protocol.

-Currently uses MQTT over WebSockets with a workaround until [this issue](https://github.com/Azure/azure-iot-sdk-node/issues/98) is fixed and released.

 # Required environment variables